macabreb0b/shiny-octo-spice/jquery-plugins.md

   </body>
 </html>
 ```

-...and add a ul with the class 'tabs' inside the body.
 Between the head tags, include tags to require your js and css files, as well as jQuery.

 You can download the jQuery source file from [jQuery.com](http://jquery.com/download/).

 Or you can use Google's CDN to access the source code - include the script tag that they have on their site.
+(A quick search for Google jQuery CDN should get you there!)

+You can also include a CSS-reset, to normalize the CSS that your browser comes pre-installed with.
+`<link rel="stylesheet" type="text/css" href="http://yui.yahooapis.com/3.17.2/build/cssreset/cssreset-min.css">
+`

 ## Carousel